nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### List all students: `list student`

-The list student command will You can also limit this list to a specified module or class group.
+The list student command will list all students in TAssist.
+You can also limit this list to a specified module or class group.

-Format: `list student {m/MODULE_INDEX | c/CLASS_GROUP_INDEX}`
+Format: `list student [{m/MODULE_INDEX | c/CLASS_GROUP_INDEX}]`

 * Displays the students belonging to the module at the specified `MODULE_INDEX` or the class group at the specified `CLASS_GROUP_INDEX`.
 * The index refers to the index number shown in the displayed module or class group list.